BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 Before exploring anymore visualizations, I conducted two product-specific hypothesis tests.

-Null Hypothesis 1: There is no association between the city of Fort Lauderdale and the Bretford CR4500 Series Slim Rectangular Table.
+null hypothesis one: There is no association between the city of Fort Lauderdale and the Bretford CR4500 Series Slim Rectangular Table.

-Null Hypothesis 2: There is no association between the state of New York and the Bretford CR4500 Series Slim Rectangular Table.
+null hypothesis two: There is no association between the state of New York and the Bretford CR4500 Series Slim Rectangular Table.
 ~~~
 # engineer features which indicate possession of target characteristics